mstigames/docs/docs/android-sdk.md

 ## Getting stared
 ### 1. Import the SDK into Unity
 ### 2. Resolve android dependenceis
-1. Enable custom gradle Template
+1. Enable custom gradle Template, properties and settings in `Player Settings > Publishing Settings`
 2. If you use [EDM4U](https://github.com/googlesamples/unity-jar-resolver) android dependenceis will be automatically added to your project, otherwise copy packages from `/msti/Editor/dependencies.xml` to `mainTemplate.gradle`

 ## Unity IAP integration